-How to manually create a new MySQL/MariaDB Database
+How to manually create a new MySQL / MariaDB Database

-Before you install your self-hosted MIDAS scheduling system, you will need to create a blank MySQL or MariaDB database on your server.
-The following instructions describe how to manually create a database from the command line.If your server runs cPanel, follow our How to create a database in cPanel instead, otherwise carry on reading...
+Before you install your self-hosted MIDAS scheduling system, you will need to create a empty MySQL or MariaDB database on your server.This article outlines how to manually create a database from the command line.

 Note: Text in red below denotes details you may need to modify for your particular server setup.